Amon-Ra St. Brown Player Prop Bets for NFL Week 18 | Detroit vs. Green Bay 1/9/2022

 Recent Performances

-- Against the Seahawks last week, St.Brown was targeted 11 times and totaled 111 yards on eight receptions while scoring one touchdown.
+- In last week's matchup with the Seahawks, St.Brown reeled in eight passes for 111 yards and scored one touchdown while being targeted 11 times.

-- In his last three games, St.Brown has caught 25 passes on 33 targets for 292 yards and three touchdowns, averaging 97.3 yards per game.
+- St.Brown has chipped in with 25 grabs for 292 yards and three touchdowns over his last three outings.
+He was targeted 33 times and averaged 97.3 receiving yards per game.

 St.Brown's Detroit Teammates